 Mill Beach Rockhounding

-Mill Beach rockhounding is always rewarding.
-The nearby Chetco River brings in a steady supply of interesting rocks, while the mighty Pacific brings ocean treasures.
+Mill Beach rockhounding is rewarding year-round.
+The Chetco River, entering the ocean nearby, provides a steady supply of interesting rocks, while the mighty Pacific brings its own treasures.
 I always start my search along the rocky edges.
 Here, you can find:

 - Red jasper (so bold and easy to spot)